The Seljuk Han of Anatolia

 Ibn Batuta.
 The Travels in Asia and Africa, 1325-54.
 Translated and selected by H.A.R.
 Gibb.
 New York: A.M.
 Kelley, 1969.

 The Moroccan Ibn Batuta traveled in Turkey at three different times in the years 1330-1331 (or perhaps 1332-3) as part as his lifelong tour of the Islamic world in 1325-1354.
 Although his visit came after the Seljuk period, his "Rihla" (voyage) gives a fascinating glimpse into the Muslim world of the time.
 It is a comprehensive survey of the personalities, places, governments, customs and curiosities of the Muslim world in the second quarter of the 14th century.
-His exact itinerary in Anatolia at the time of the beyliks of the Hamitoğullari, Menteşeoğullari and the Karamans is difficult to parse, but the tales of his visits to Alanya and Sinop, as well as his admiring description of the bazaar of Erzincan, make for fascinating reading.
+His exact itinerary in Anatolia at the time of the beyliks of the Hamitoğullari, Menteşeoğullari and the Karamans is difficult to parse, but the tales of his visits to Alanya and Sinop, as well as his description of the bazaar of Erzincan, make for fascinating reading.
+His description of th tekke lodges is valuable as well.
 He traveled to Alanya, Antalya, Burdur, Eğirdir, Milas, Denizli, Konya, Karaman, Aksaray, Niğde, Kayseri, Amasya, Gümüşhane, Erzincan, Erzurum, Tire, Izmir, Manisa, Bergama, Bursa, Iznik, Sakarya, Bolu, Dafranbolu, Kastamonu and Sinop.
 Few modern travelers have seen half as much as he!
 It can be supposed that the roads he traveled on were already established trade routes under the Seljuks.
 Although he must have seen many Seljuk monuments, he unfortunately does not provide any detailed descriptions of them.

 Ibn Bibi.
 Saljuqname (13th c.)